One thing your virtual executive assistant can do is send a meeting confirmation email on your behalf.

 Expected Outcomes

-Rather than insisting on receiving a confirmation, we consider an event confirmed when both the calendar invite is “accepted” and our virtual executive assistants have sent out a confirmation email.
-This means that even if the contact does not respond to the confirmation email, we will consider the appointment set.
+We don't expect to receive a reply to a meeting confirmation email.
+We consider an event confirmed when both the calendar invite is “accepted” and our virtual executive assistants have sent out a confirmation email.

 The contact replies before end of day:

-• but must reschedule.
-Your assistant should then delete this appointment from the calendar and reply with an email to begin rescheduling.
+- …but must reschedule.
+Your assistant should then delete this appointment from the calendar and reply with an email to begin the rescheduling process.

 The contact fails to reply by end of day: